puzzle/java-oracle-rpm/README.md

 * A simple RPM for Oracle Java
 * Not compiled from sources, but using the binary download from Oracle as source for the RPM
+* Only x86\_64 is supported, I could not run the 32bit binaries from Oracle on 64bit, sorry ...

 ## jre/jdk/devel packages